fburic/notes/snakemake.md

 **Exception:**
-The dummy `all` rule can't be used like this since it must come first in the file and setting up some extra dummy rule is probably not worth it.
+The dummy `all` rule can't be used like this since it must come first in the file and setting up some extra dummy rule is probably not worth it, plus wildcards can't be given as targets.

 ### Use flag files for commands with unknown  / nondeterministic output